m4rc77/mqtt-device-management-service/README.md

 ## Description
 Simple Service that connects to a MQTT-Broker and subscribes to a list of configured topics.
-If messages do arrive on the topics the mqtt-device-management-service will start the configured commands e.g. the browser.
+If messages will arrive at the topics the mqtt-device-management-service will start the configured commands e.g. the browser.